 These solutions provide a broad palette of brown shades that have been tested and proven in challenging applications like those with high sodium content.

-The outstanding stability and versatility of our line of simple-label browns will elevate the enjoyment experience of your savory snacks, dishes, and sauces.
+The outstanding stability and versatility of our line of simple-label browns will elevate the enjoyment experience of your savoury snacks, dishes, and sauces.
 Have questions?
-Contact us for support from our color scientists and dare to experiment the rich and deep options of our simple-label browns.
+Contact us for support from our colour scientists and dare to experiment the rich and deep options of our simple-label browns.
 Ready to get started with one of the brown options mentioned above?
 Request a sample here.